Srinivasa-Rajan/Infosys_SpringBoard_Public_Policy_Navigation/Milestone 1/README.md

 ## Steps to Run the Application

 ### 1. Install Dependencies
-Open your terminal and install the required Python libraries: pip install streamlit streamlit-antd-components pyjwt
+Open your terminal and install the required Python libraries:<br>
+`pip install streamlit streamlit-antd-components pyjwt`

 ### 2. Run the Application
-Navigate to the project directory and execute the Streamlit application: streamlit run app.py
+Navigate to the project directory and execute the Streamlit application:<br>
+`streamlit run app.py`

 ### 3. Expose via Ngrok (Optional)
-To make the application accessible remotely, open a new terminal and run: ngrok http 8501
+To make the application accessible remotely, open a new terminal and run:<br>
+`ngrok http 8501`

 ## Screenshots